weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 of color, to the advantage of her people.
 But she—of course it did mean something to prove to a skeptical world the artistry of a too little understood people—but she could do that only in New York.
-After the season closed here she was to have a brief showing in Boston, in <span id="calibre_link-347" page-number="275" page-name="Page:There Is Confusion.djvu/281" page-index="281" page-quality="3" title="Page:There_Is_Confusion.djvu/281"></span>Philadelphia and in Chicago.
+After the season closed here she was to have a brief showing in Boston, in Philadelphia and in Chicago.
 Even there, as here, she would have to appear in independent theaters.
 The big theatrical trusts refused her absolutely—one had even said frankly: "We'll try a colored man in a white company but we won't